Chapter 7 Aquatic Ecosystems Section 1 Freshwater Ecosystems Teachers Guide

 • Protecting and Restoring Habitats: Protecting existing wetlands, restoring degraded habitats, and promoting sustainable land use practices can help maintain biodiversity and ecosystem functions.

-• Managing Water Resources Sustainably: Implementing water conservation measures, promoting efficient irrigation techniques, and managing water withdrawals carefully can help ensure that there is enough water for both human needs and ecosystem health.
+• Managing Water Resources Sustainably: Implementing water conservation measures, promoting efficient irrigation techniques, and managing water withdrawals carefully can help check that there is enough water for both human needs and ecosystem health.

 • Controlling Invasive Species: Preventing the introduction of new invasive species and controlling the spread of existing ones can help protect native species and habitats.